sdclibbery/tradr/README.md

   x Zoom in and allow swiping left/right if possible
   * Fetch and process candles client-side
   * Buttons to switch granularities
+ * Live price update
+ * Indicator to show whether there's more base or quote currency, both balance and available
  * Tradr: order tracking in sqlite
  * order page will need pagination/sorting/filtering
  * Show price and candles on a log plot